Christmas Offensive: Objectives

 The "Christmas Offensive" had as its objectives the splitting of the Italian forces in the north with the Ethiopian center, crushing the Italian left with the Ethiopian right, and invading Eritrea with the Ethiopian left.
 Ras Seyoum Mangasha held the area around Abbi Addi with about 30,000 men.
 On the 5 December, Abbi Addi had fallen to the Italians and, on 22 December, Ras Seyoum took it back.

 Ras Imru Haile Selassie with approximately 40,000 men advanced from Gojjam toward Mai Timket to the left of Ras Seyoum.
 In a push towards Warieu Pass, Ras Kassa Haile Darge with approximately 40,000 men advanced from Gondar to support Ras Seyoum in the center.
 Ras Mulugeta Yeggazu, the Minister of War, advanced from Dessie with approximately 80,000 men to take positions on and around Amba Aradam to the right of Ras Seyoum.
 Amba Aradam was a steep sided, flat topped mountain directly in the way of an Italian advance on Addis Ababa.

 The four commanders had approximately 190,000 men facing approximately 125,000 Italians and Eritreans.
-Ras Imru and his Army of Gojjam was on the Ethiopian left, Ras Seyoum and his Army of Tigre and Ras Kassa and his Army of Begemder in the center, and Ras Mulugeta and the Mahel Sefari on the right.
+Ras Imru and his Army of Gojjam was on the Ethiopian left, Ras Seyoum and his Army of Tigray and Ras Kassa and his Army of Begemder in the center, and Ras Mulugeta and the Mahel Sefari on the right.

 The ambitious Ethiopian plan called for Ras Kassa and Ras Seyoum to split the Italian army in two and isolate the Italian I Army Corps and the Italian III Army Corps in Makale.
 Ras Mulugeta would then descend from Amba Aradam and crush both corps.
 According to this plan, after Ras Imru retook Adwa, he was to invade Eritrea.